-This pdf is one of several which together comprise the part books and score for the 4-part fantasias and pavans of Jenkins made available by Martha Bishop.
+This pdf is one of two, which together comprise the part books for the 4-part fantasias (unbarred version) and pavans of Jenkins made available by Martha Bishop.

-Each part book can be printed separately: as a single-sided document or as a duplexed document.
+Each part book can be printed separately: as a singlesided document or as a duplexed document.
 The page size can also be larger than 8.5 by 11 inches.

-Most copy places will be able to print duplex on normal letter-size paper.
+Most copy centers will be able to print duplex on normal letter-size paper.
 The part books can also be duplexed on a larger size paper to make reading easier.

-In addition to the part books and the score, another pdf is provided which can be printed on heavier paper to make covers.
-This pdf is designed for 9.5 by 12 inch pages so that the covers can be cut down to letter size to allow the cover picture to extend to the edge of the page.
-The first five pages of this pdf are the front covers of the four part books and the score.
-Page 6, the last page, is a cover which can be reproduced five times to form the back covers of the individual volumes.
-If this picture is not desired, the back covers can be made of heavy white paper.
+In addition to the part books, another pdf is provided which can be printed on heavier paper to make covers.
+This pdf is designed for larger pages so that the covers can be cut down to letter size to allow the cover picture to extend to the edge of the page if desired.
 Although the covers are in color, this pdf can also be printed as a black and white document.

-As a last step, assemble the documents and spiral bind them.
+As a last step, assemble the documents and spiral-bind them.